shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-multi-buyer-deals.md

 # Set up multi-buyer deals

-You can set up Multi-Buyer Deals in two different ways: 1. multi-buyer deals with multiple buyers across various DSPs and 2. bidder-level deals with all buyers on a DSP.
+You can set up Multi-Buyer Deals in two different ways:

+1. Multi-buyer deals with multiple buyers across various DSPs
+1. Bidder-level deals with all buyers on a DSP

 From the **Deal** section of the **Basic Setup** section see [Create a Deal Line Item](create-a-deal-line-item.md):